 One lesson we must take from this parable is that the spreading of the Gospel requires effort and commitment on our part.
 We must be willing to toil and labor for the Gospel despite whether or not people are willing to receive it.
 And we must not allow ourselves to become discouraged if the results are not what we had hoped for.

-Lord, I make myself available to You for the purpose of the Gospel.
+My divine Sower, I make myself available to You for the purpose of the Gospel.
 I promise to serve You, each and every day, and I commit to being a sower of Your divine Word.
-Help me not to become too focused on the results of the effort I give; but rather, help me to entrust those results only to You and to Your divine providence.
+Help me not to become too focused on the results of the effort I give; rather, help me to entrust those results only to You and to Your divine providence.
 Jesus, I trust in You.

 One Good Reason for Mercy

 Thursday of the Third Week in Ordinary Time

 He also told them, “Take care what you hear.
 The measure with which you measure will be measured out to you, and still more will be given to you.”
 Mark 4:24

 How would you like others to deal with you?
 How would you like them to treat you?
 Most certainly we would all like to be treated with mercy.
 We wish to be shown kindness, compassion, care, honesty, and the like.
 One thing this passage above reveals is that we will be dealt with, by God, in the same way we deal with others.

 Ideally, we will show mercy and goodness to others simply because it’s the right thing to do.
 God calls us to a life of abundant charity and we should desire to live that life.
 But if we struggle with charity toward others, perhaps one motivating factor could be to realize that we will be treated in the same way that we act toward others.

 Though this may put a certain “holy fear” in our hearts and encourage us to act with mercy, it should also call us to desire to go beyond the basics and to offer love and compassion in an abundant way.